bachagas/aDock/README.md

 =====

 An Arduino based IoT dock station for Android phones to control some home appliances:
-   - a TV through infrared remote
+   - a TV through infrared remote;
-   - a lamp or something to switch on and off through a 110V/220V AC output relay
+   - a lamp or something to switch on and off through a 110V/220V AC output relay;
-   - a (hacked) Sennheiser Office 1 Headset ( http://en-us.sennheiser.com/wireless-phone-headset-single-sided-dect-sd-office ) through two optocouplers
+   - a (hacked) [Sennheiser SD Office 1 Headset](http://en-us.sennheiser.com/wireless-phone-headset-single-sided-dect-sd-office) through two optocouplers.

 aDock was originally developed to be used as an assistive technology device for people with severe physical disabilities, like tetraplegia.